 Benefits of Watermelon

 After running around under the summer sun, your dog might really enjoy a nice juicy slice of watermelon!
 Along with other types of melons, watermelon is a great way to keep your dog hydrated.
-Watermelon is over 90% moisture, and watermelon rinds with cranberry sauce so this is a great snack for preventing dehydration.
+Watermelon is over 90% moisture, so watermelon is a great snack for preventing dehydration, especially on a hot summer day.

-They are also rich in nutrients like dogs that eat vitamins B6, and B1, which are beneficial to eye health, as well as calcium, potassium, lycopene, and fiber.
+They are also rich in nutrients like vitamins B6, and B1, which are beneficial to eye health, as well as calcium, potassium, lycopene, and fibre.

 Watermelon is also loaded with vitamin A. Dogs need vitamin A to support retinol and heart function.
 It is an essential vitamin to keep their skin, coat, nerves, and muscles in tip-top shape!
 Plus, it is especially important for pregnant females and newborn pups to promote healthy growth and development.